-Loden wool clothing originated centuries ago in the Alpine region of Tyrol, Austria, where it was exclusively worn by the peasantry.
-In fact, by imperial decree, the peasants could only wear Loden wool, linen or leather.
-Back then the Loden wool fabric was designed to serve a purpose: to keep the people of the high Alps warm and dry through the freezing, wet winters.
-So the loosely woven thick yarns of the mountain sheep were “walked “ (German), a wet finishing process using heat, tension and soap that shrinks and thickens the fabric by up to 66% resulting in a dense impermeable fabric.
-Some consider it the first performance fabric.
+Loden wool clothing originated centuries ago in the Alpine region of Tyrol, Austria, where it was the Loden wool fabric was designed to serve a purpose: to keep the people of the high Alps warm and dry through the freezing, wet winters.

 More than a fashion trendsetter, Archduke Johann is still celebrated in Austria today as a champion of the common people.
 The region of Styria, where he would spend most of his years, benefited from many civic and industrial projects sponsored by the so called “Styrian Prince.”

 Authentic Loden when kept clean can easily last a lifetime and even be passed down to the next generation.
 The pictures below are from the Loden Steiner Mill in Mandling, Austria and show the carding, spinning, preparation of the warp, weaving, fulling and finishing steps.

 1. Dyed wool ready to be carded

 3. Carded wool makes a fleece ready to be separated into filaments

 4. Carded wool separated into filaments and coiled on spools - still no strength yet